clarktrimble/ba-blog/content/blog/stator/index.md

 $ docker-compose build --build-arg userid=$(id -u) godev
 ```

-This'n could be built elsewhere and pulled in from a container registery.
+Most of this'n could be built elsewhere and pulled in from a container registry.
+Either way, it can be good for team members to have access to identical (or nearly) build environments.

 ## Stator